 What To Do About Illegal Retaliation On The Job

-If you believe that you have been retaliated against or terminated for reporting discrimination or harassment in the workplace, or for participating in any proceedings involving discrimination, speak with a retaliation attorney at The Velez Law Firm, PC.
+Keeping track of what is happening is important.
+Getting personalized legal advice is also essential if you hope to defend your rights against your employer.
+If you believe that you have been retaliated against or terminated for reporting discrimination or harassment in the workplace, or for participating in relevant hearings or investigations, speak with an attorney at The Velez Law Firm, PC.

 Our lawyers can advise you on ways to protect yourself from retaliatory measures.
 We can help you position yourself to bring a lawsuit against your employer if that becomes necessary.
 Above all, you deserve to understand your rights and have the opportunity to assert those rights in the pursuit of fairness and compliance with employment laws.